mrispoli24/express-nextjs-boilerplate/README.md

 ```

 This is included in both example routes with `getInitialProps` since I do find it helpful to password protect staging servers most of the time.

+## Jobs

+The jobs folder is for any node jobs you may want to run as automated tasks or chron jobs.
+We have provided a sample for creating a sitemap from contentful content on site.